 Includes laundry equipment, refrigerators and freezers, cooking equipment, dishwashing equipment, home mechanicals, and similar items

 Sears is a major appliance and home improvement retailer.
 Though the company has fallen on hard times since the Great Recession, it’s still a great place to find Black Friday deals on its high-quality Kenmore appliance line.
 Plus, Sears Card holders save an additional 5% on all purchases and earn 12-month special financing (interest-free) on appliance purchases greater than $399.
 Online orders over $35 qualify for free shipping too.

-Take Advantage of Price Match Guarantees
+Looking for Price Match Guarantees

-What are your plans for Black Friday this year?
+What’s your plan for Black Friday 2016?